Gode Chain Reaches Self Reported Market Cap of $148.51 Million (GODE)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Gode Chain launched on February 21st, 2022.
+Gode Chain’s launch date was February 21st, 2022.
 Gode Chain’s total supply is 10,000,000,000 tokens and its circulating supply is 999,990,000 tokens.
+Gode Chain’s official Twitter account is @godechain and its Facebook page is accessible here.
 Gode Chain’s official website is godechain.com.
-Gode Chain’s official Twitter account is @godechain and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Gode Chain directly using US dollars.
-Investors seeking to trade Gode Chain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Gode Chain using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Gode Chain directly using US dollars.
+Investors seeking to trade Gode Chain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gode Chain using one of the aforementioned exchanges.

 Receive News & Updates for Gode Chain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gode Chain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.